September 22nd is Dear Diary Day. We don’t know the origins of this holiday, and we don’t care. We honor it (and the cravings log) just the same!

 3. You can track cravings anytime, anywhere.

 Other solutions are great.
 But you can’t ALWAYS be making meetings, counselor appointments, exercising, taking steamy bubble baths, chewing delicious bubble gum, or whatever other advice you’re getting.
 Sometimes, you need an instant solution.

 (Read more: The 1-Minute Trick To Stop Your Alcohol Cravings)

 You can write the tough stuff down in the bathroom at work, or while your toddler melts down about the serious lack of Teddy Grahams in your kitchen.
 Bust out your phone, and tell Siri what’s going on.
 Don’t have a smart phone?
 Keep paper and a golf pencil in your car.
 Don’t have a car?
 Keep it in your pocket.
 Forget fancy.
 Get something that works for you.

 4. Tracking cravings will help you learn about yourself.

-Logging your cravings over time can help you see what triggers you, or causes your cravings.
-If you continuously want to use after a visit to your mother-in-law's house, that's a hint that mom-in-law stirs up some triggering stuff for you.
+Logging your cravings over time can help you identify what triggers you, or causes your cravings.
+If you discover that you usually want to use after a visit to your mother-in-law’s house, that’s a hint that mom-in-law stirs up some triggering stuff for you.
 The perfect excuse to skip the next family dinner, IMO.

 5. Logging your cravings can help you build plans to handle future cravings.